-To discuss various risks related to Group management, the Company has prescribed the Management Committee as the integrated risk management body and operates a system to regularly monitor, evaluate, and analyze the state of main risks, provide necessary guidance and advice to each business unit and Group company, and regularly report the details to the Board of Directors.
+To discuss various risks related to Group management, the Company has prescribed the Management Committee as the integrated risk management entity and operates a system to regularly monitor, evaluate, and analyze the state of main risks and to provide the necessary guidance and advice to each business unit and Group company while regularly reporting details to the Board of Directors.

-A: Investment risk B: External risk Directed, monitored, and provided guidance by the Management Committee, which is the integrated management body.
-C: Disaster risk D: Internal risk Regularly monitored, evaluated, and analyzed by the Risk Management Committee and established as a subordinate organization of the Management Committee.
-Basic response policies regarding risk prevention, response when risk occurs, prevention of recurrence, etc., are discussed by the Risk Management Committee.
+A: Investment risks B: External risks Directly monitored by the Management Committee, which is the integrated management body.
+C: Disaster risks D: Internal risks Regularly monitored, evaluated, and analyzed by the Risk Management Committee and established as a subordinate organization of the Management Committee.
+Basic policies regarding, for example, risk prevention, response when risk occurs, and preventing recurrence are discussed by the Risk Management Committee.